DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-11-01-accredited-bodies-research-round-3.md

 Participants suggested a need for more information on the Courses and accredited screens.
 This included:

-* vacancy data per location when a course had multiple sites
+- vacancy data per location when a course had multiple sites
-* approved allocation numbers
+- approved allocation numbers

 Access and permissions were also mentioned.

 > We’d like tutors to be able to see (but not be able to edit) this information.

+*[HEI]: Higher Education Institute
+*[HEIs]: Higher Education Institutes
+*[SCITT]: School Centred Initial Teacher Training *[SCITTs]: School Centred Initial Teacher Training *[UCAS]: Universities and Colleges Admissions Service *[XML]: Extensible Markup Language
+*[ODBC]: Open Database Connectivity